leahfilkin-myob/RefactoringKata/katas/kata-toy-block-factory/readme.md

 - Order Number
 - List of the blocks in an order with their respective colors

-## Cutting & Paiting Department Needs
+## Cutting & Painting Department Needs

 The factory cutting department and a painting department